-On Dec.
-16, 1985, Gambino crime family boss Paul Castellano and his underboss Thomas Bilotti were brazenly gunned down outside Sparks Steak House in Midtown Manhattan.
+On December 16, 1985, Gambino crime family boss Paul Castellano and his underboss Thomas Bilotti were brazenly gunned down outside Sparks Steak House in Midtown Manhattan.

-Gravano told the court he sat next to Gotti waiting for the murder to unfold as they watched close by.
-At 5 p.m., Gotti’s four hitmen were waiting outside the entrance to Sparks Steak House.
+By 5 PM, he testified, several hitmen were waiting outside the entrance to Sparks Steak House on 46th Street near Third Avenue in Midtown Manhattan.
 When Castellano’s car pulled up alongside them at a red light, Gotti gave the order over a walkie-talkie.

 While Gotti became the new boss of the Gambino crime family following the hit, the situation surrounding Castellano’s murder was more complex than a simple power grab.

-Tension Between Paul Castellano And John Gotti
+Tension Rises Between Paul Castellano And John Gotti

 Paul Castellano made a lot of enemies since he took over as boss of the Gambino crime family in 1976.
-He was known as the “Howard Hughes of the Mafia,” because like Hughes, he was somewhat of a recluse.
+He was known as the “Howard Hughes of the Mafia” because, like Hughes, he was somewhat of a recluse.

-Not only did he repeatedly insult his men with his continual snubs but he was also out of touch.
-Capos would routinely deliver envelopes stuffed with cash to his doorstep without being invited in.
+Not only did he repeatedly insult his men with his continual snubs, but he was also out of touch.
+Capos routinely delivered envelopes stuffed with cash to his doorstep without being invited in.

 “This guy’s sitting there in his silk robe, and his velvet slippers in his big white house and he’s taking every dollar we got,” said Ernest Volkman, author of Gangbusters.